-nations, and enter raffle tickets for cool prizes!
+The Summer Challenge is back for 2025!
+Read for 20 days, explore destinations, and enter raffle tickets for cool prizes!
 Reading each day helps lower stress and strengthens empathy and understanding.
 For more information about getting started with Summer Challenge, visit fcpl.org/summer.

 Free Summer Lunches for youth ages 18 and under are available for pick up at the Emmitsburg Branch Library!
 These are generously provided by Helping Hands and Caring Hearts.
 Each lunch is packaged in a brown bag and includes shelf -stable items to last 1 week.
 Lunches will be handed out on a first come first served basis, and children must be present.
-Pick up will occur on Tuesdays beginning June 17 from 10 to noon and ending August 12 from 10 to noon.
+Pick up will occur on Tuesdays beginning June 17 from 10 to noon and ending August 12 from 10